basshelal/Wudooh/README.md

 ![User Testimonial](https://github.com/basshelal/Wudooh/blob/master/pictures/Testimonial.png)

-Wudooh [(clarity in Arabic and Persian)](https://en.wiktionary.org/wiki/%D9%88%D8%B6%D9%88%D8%AD) is a simple chrome and firefox extension that makes reading Arabic text clearer and more pleasant.
+Wudooh [(clarity in Arabic and Persian)](https://en.wiktionary.org/wiki/%D9%88%D8%B6%D9%88%D8%AD) is a simple browser extension that makes reading Arabic script text clearer and more pleasant.

 This project is based on and is the successor to [Jackson Petty's](https://github.com/jopetty)